maevekrueger/UFPF_metagenomics/README.md

   - **Getting individual counts.R:** Computes raw counts from the relative abundance output from Metaphlan4.0.
   - **Phylum genus species raw counts.R:** Filters raw counts from the relative abundance output from Metaphlan4.0 (done in getting individual counts.R) into separate files for species, genus, and phylum levels.
   - **PCoA Aitchison distances.R:** Computes and visualizes Aitchison distances using species-level count data in a principal coordinate analysis.
+  - **Beta diversity w confounders.R:** Computes Aitchison distances using species-level count data to perform a beta diversity analysis including the influence of confounding variables.
   - **Creating taxa phyloseq object + ancombc2.R:** Creates phyloseq objects at the species and genus levels used as input for running ANCOMBC2 differential abundance analysis.
   - **Creating pathway phyloseq object + ancombc2.R:** Creates a pathways phyloseq object used as input for running ANCOMBC2 differential abundance analysis.
   - **Getting bias corrected abundances ancombc2.R:** Extracts bias-corrected abundances from the various ANCOMBC2 runs to utilize the species-level and pathway data in downstream module analysis.